Flat lay of diverse plant-based protein sources like beans, lentils, almonds, and tofu with "PROTEIN" text.

 Share

-Animal husbandry has evolved since the dawn of human civilization.
-Rising demand for products and byproducts from animal husbandry is owed to the exponential increase in the global population.
+The rising demand for products and byproducts from animal husbandry is attributed to the exponential increase in the global population.

 Just like us, animal health is governed not only by the feed that is provided to them but also internally by the millions of tiny microscopic beings residing within their gut.

-The large intestine of animals contains an entire universe of microorganisms.
 Metaphorically speaking, this ‘universe’ contains ‘galaxies’ of highly diverse gut bacteria that are metabolically unique.

 For example, gut bacteria metabolise vitamins B and K, which cannot be absorbed by animal cells otherwise.